Degree Works Frequently Asked Questions

 After receiving department chairperson approval, the exception will be recorded on the audit.
 The course you completed will fulfill the requirement, and an additional line will appear under it that explains why the exception was entered.

-Look at the degree information next to your name at the top of the screen.
-You'll notice that the degree box has a drop-down arrow.
+Look at the Degree box next to your name at the top of the screen.
+You'll notice that the Degree box has a drop-down arrow.
 Use this to select your second degree.
 Once you select this, an audit for the additional major will display.

-If you are pursuing two majors under the same degree (e.g., BS Psychology and Recreation), both majors will be noted in the grey box near the top of the audit and will appear in the body of the audit in the order noted at the top of the audit.
-If you are pursuing two different degree/majors (e.g., BA Philosophy and BS Criminal Justice), you will use the drop down arrow on the degree box to select the audit you wish to review.
+If you are pursuing two majors under the same degree (e.g., BS Psychology and Recreation), both majors will be noted near the top of the audit, and both will appear in the body of the audit.
+If you are pursuing two different degrees/majors (e.g., BA Philosophy and BS Criminal Justice), you will use the drop-down arrow on the Degree box to select the audit you wish to review.

 If you repeat a course, only your last attempt counts toward degree requirements.
 Once you enroll in a class that you have previously taken, the earlier attempt(s) will be placed in the "Insufficient" section at the bottom of your audit.
 The courses in this area do not count toward your total hours, and they cannot be used to fulfill requirements.